SPUNIKNSS15/SPUNIKNSS15/Proposal/proposal.md

 #Request For Qualification - Team *Fancy Name Here*

+##Group Members and Contact
+Tassilo Karge - tassilo.karge@uni.kn
+Moritz Renftle - moritz.renftle@uni.kn
+Rita Dobler - rita.dobler@uni.kn
+Oliver Wiedemann -  oliver.wiedemann@uni.kn
+Fabian Späh - fabian.spaeh@uni.kn
+Dennis Fassl - dennis.fassl@uni.kn
+Valentin Hellbach - valentin.hellbach@uni.kn

+###Teacher Contact
+Please refer to *whowhantsthisjob?*@uni.kn for team-oriented or cumulative questions.

 ##Projects

+The projects are listed in order of preference.

 ###ISGCI Subgraph Isomorphism

-Everyone of our team listened to the lecture "Algorithmen und Datenstrukturen" which gave us basic understanding of algorithms and their implememtation.
+Everyone of our team listened to the lecture "Algorithmen und Datenstrukturen" which gave us basic understanding of algorithms and their implementation.
 The lecture also treated graphs which did "Mathematik Diskrete Strukturen" as well, from a mathematical point of view.
 We are experienced in the programming language Java.
-Since the "Programmierkurs 1" a year ago we used it in several other lectures.
+Since the "Programmierkurs 1" one year ago we used it in several other lectures.
 Furthermore we would like to implement an algorithm used in real world applications and work with the JgraphT library and ISGCI.